vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/merges-and-syncs.rst

 The sync process runs from the opening of the Ubuntu Archive for a new :term:`release <Ubuntu release>` until the :ref:`debian-import-freeze`.

 On request (via a :term:`Launchpad` ticket), :term:`archive admins <Archive admin>` can sync a package from Debian even if the Ubuntu package carries an Ubuntu delta.
 In this case, the Ubuntu delta is dropped.
 A good example is when Ubuntu-specific changes have been merged into the Debian package or the :term:`upstream` project and are no longer needed.
-See :ref:`request-a-sync`.
+See :ref:`how-to-request-a-sync`.

 .. admonition:: Getting packages from Debian to Ubuntu outside of the sync process